Open Lab

 Open Lab is a makerspace at the University of Pittsburgh that supports more than 3,000 members across students, faculty, and staff.
-I led an end-to-end redesign to simplify how users find and access resources, equipment, and training.
+I led an end-to-end redesign for its main website to simplify how users find and access its services.

 PROBLEM